Tharmika-Sivakumar/CropMate25/README.md

 2. **Extract the ZIP File**
     - Use your operating system's default ZIP extractor to extract the downloaded ZIP file.

+> ***Please Do not change the Folder path after opening the Application on the Android Studio, Because It will create a problem, while  working with GitHub So, Better save the extracted folder in the permanent place and Do rest of the work***

 3. **Open the Extracted Folder Using Android Studio**
     - Android Studio will handle the rest of the setup, so no additional configuration is needed.